Geological-Survey-of-Western-Australia/atratus/CONTRIBUTING.md

 ### Patch a bug or implement a new feature/enhancement

-To contribute code to [the project] open a new GitHub pull request.
+To contribute code to Atratus open a new GitHub pull request.
 Ideally each patch should be linked with a bug identified in [GitHub issues](link).

 **When contributing code**
 - Ensure that the PR description has a clear and descriptive title.